Billing & Compliance Director; Medical Director for the Maryland Proton Treatment Center (MPTC)

-Department of Radiation Oncology, Kaufman Cancer Center, University of Maryland Upper Chesapeake Health, 500 Upper Chesapeake Dr., Bel Air, MD 21014
+Maryland Proton Treatment Center (MPTC), 850 W. Baltimore Street, Baltimore, Maryland 21201 and the Department of Radiation Oncology, Kaufman Cancer Center, University of Maryland Upper Chesapeake Health, 500 Upper Chesapeake Drive, Bel Air, MD 21014

 Education and Training

 Radiation Oncology Residency